seirl/thesis/abstract/abstract.md

-Putting these datasets on cloud platforms allows us to understand the use cases for which this relational format is suitable, as well as its limitations, notably the difficulty of running experiments that require graph traversal algorithms (e.g walking down a commit chain).
+Putting these datasets on cloud platforms allows us to understand the use cases for which this relational format is suitable, as well as its limitations, notably the difficulty of running experiments that require graph traversal algorithms (e.g. walking down a commit chain).

 ## Graph representation